-Service name: Intra-domain sec urity Type: Per-domain Capabilities Support (O M) Description Start network infrastructure monitoring м This capability enables monitoring different 5G infrastructure segmer through a virtual SPAN port config nts (i.e., core, RAN, MEC) Stop network infrastructure monitoring м This capability disables monitoring different 5G infrastructure segmer Start platform monitoring м This capability enables monitoring exchanged by the 5GZORRO modu Communication fabric.
-Stop platform monitoring м This capability disables monitoring exchanged by the 5GZORRO modu Communication fabric.
-Get monitored interfaces м This capability allows to obtain the interfaces. e list of active monitoring Get monitoring data M This capability allows to obtain dia Capture (PCAP) files from monitor Set monitoring submodules м This capability sets the submodule security service that are used for d Notes
+Service name: Intra-domain security Type: Per-domain Capabilities Support (O M) Description Start network infrastructure monitoring М This capability enables monitoring of the network traffic for different 5G infrastructure segments (i.e., core, RAN, MEC) through a virtual SPAN port configuration.
+Stop network infrastructure monitoring М This capability disables monitoring of the network traffic for different 5G infrastructure segments (i.e., core, RAN, MEC).
+Start platform monitoring М This capability enables monitoring of the network traffic that is exchanged by the 5GZORRO modules through the Communication fabric.
+Stop platform monitoring М This capability disables monitoring of the network traffic that is exchanged by the 5GZORRO modules through the Communication fabric.
+Get monitored interfaces м This capability allows to obtain the list of active monitoring interfaces.
+Get monitoring data М This capability allows to obtain diagnostics, logs and Packet Capture (PCAP) files from monitored interfaces.

+Set monitoring submodules м This capability sets the submodules of the Intra-domain security service that are used for detection of anomalies.
+Notes